urmilshroff/dashboard_reborn/README.md

 ## Credits

-Huge shoutout to all the amazing libraries and projects that I've used, without which this app wouldn't have been possible:
+Huge shout out to all the amazing libraries and projects that I've used, without which this app wouldn't have been possible:

 -   [Awesome Flutter](https://github.com/Solido/awesome-flutter) by Solido
 -   [Dynamic Theme](https://github.com/Norbert515/dynamic_theme) by Norbert515